MarolaSA/data-analyst-marola/README.md

 #### Descriptive Analysis
 - All Design, *Draw.io*
 - Implementation, *Amazon Web Services*
-  - For Data discovery, tools such as *Athena and AWS Glue Data Catalog*, which can be used to explore in more detail the data
+  - For Data discovery, tools such as *Athena and AWS Glue Data Catalog*, can be used to explore in more detailed data
   - For Data Storage and Ingestion, *S3*
   - For Data Pipeline Implementation and Descriptive Analysis and Metrics Result, *AWS Glue*
   - For Data Analysis, *Athena*